melihteke/Subnet-Calculator-MCP-Server/README.md

 # mcp-subnet-calculator

-This project provides a simple MCP (Micro Control Protocol) server for calculating subnet details based on a given CIDR (Classless Inter-Domain Routing) notation.
+This project provides a simple MCP (Model Context Protocol) server for calculating subnet details based on a given CIDR (Classless Inter-Domain Routing) notation.
 It uses the FastMCP library to expose the subnet calculation functionality as a tool.

 ## Features
 1. Calculate subnet details for a given CIDR.